virtualbeck/website/content/posts/hospital.md

 I didn't say anything at the time because I thought that they were pushing sleepytime drugs in the IV, so I accepted the cold sensation creeping up my right arm and promptly fell asleep.
 I dreamed.

-A moment later (20 seconds later according to the nurse that was doing my vitals) a came to.
+A moment later (20 seconds later according to the nurse that was doing my vitals) I came to.
 "Mike!
 Mike!
 Mike!", I heard as I came back to reality.

 So... now I'm more worried about my pain in my hand then the pain from where the surgeon cut in and took tissue for biopsy.
 Not a wonderful place to be in.
 I thought I'd write it down here as an account while it was still fresh in my mind.